-A copy of the school's Title I Budgets (Part A Basic/PFE) is available in the Parent & Family Resource Area Notebook located in Media Center.
+A copy of the school's Title I Budgets (Part A Basic/PFE) is available in the Parent & Family Resource Area Notebook located in the back of the library.

 EDUCATIONAL STANDARDS

 Florida's academic content standards establish high expectations for all students.